diegargon/monnet/README.md

 ## Setting crontab

 Times depends of the size of your network.
-Paths depends of your system
+Paths depends on your system.

-Here the config for run every 5 and 15 minutes each task
+Here is the config to run each task every 5 and 15 minutes.

 ```
 $ nano /etc/crontab